RaymiiOrg/c_ookieclicker/README.md

 This is on my system the output of `std::numeric_limits<long double>::max()`.
 Nothing exciting happens, the score just changes to `inf`.

+With boost multprecision, when the list of suffixes runs out, you get a scientific notation representation of your amount of cookies.
+Boring, but it works:

+    Cookies :       124.046e+6532
+    cps     :       722.016e+6534

 [1]: https://orteil.dashnet.org/cookieclicker/
 [2]: screenshots/demo4.gif
 [3]: screenshots/105_main.png